cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/installing-mcf.md

 1. Unzip/tar the compressed Micro Cloud Foundry VM.
 This creates the folder `micro` containing the virtual machine files.

 2. Start VMware Workstation, VMware Fusion, or VMware Player and open the `micro/micro.vmx` file.
-Be sure that you are opening the existing VMX file and not creating a new VM and attaching the VMDK disk.

 3. Power on the virtual machine.